PostHog/posthog.com/contents/product-engineers/llm-product-metrics.md

 **Questions to ask**
 - How has the generation count changed over time, and does this correlate with user growth or engagement?
 - Are there specific times of day or days of the week when generation counts spike?
-- How do different app features affect the generation count?
+- How do different app features contribute to the generation count?

 ### User feedback score

-**What is it?** That quality of the LLMs output, as rated by your users.
+**What is it?** The quality of the LLM's output, as rated by your users.

-**Why is it useful:** Strongly correlated with important product-health metrics such as growth, churn, and [NPS score](/product-engineers/nps-vs-csat-vs-ces).
+**Why is it useful:** Strongly correlated with important product-health metrics such as [growth](/product-engineers/b2b-saas-product-metrics), [churn](/product-engineers/churn-rate-vs-retention-rate), and [NPS score](/product-engineers/nps-vs-csat-vs-ces).

 - Are there specific user segments that are more satisfied or dissatisfied with the LLM outputs?
 - What are the specific input and output tokens of the best and worst scores?